Lynxee123/AWS-Capstone-Project/README.md

 npm install -g loadtest
 ```
 This command simulates user load on the application.
-- replace with the load balancer DNS name
+- Replace with the load balancer DNS name
 ```
 loadtest --rps 2000 -c 1000 -k http://<LoadBalancerDNS>
 ```
+Once I ran this command, I had to wait about 10-15 mins until I saw results (primarily auto scaling) because the CPU utilization had to cross a certain point.
+As it ran the script, it also popped up warnings, but it was fine to ignore them.